Bishma/home-assistant-tng/README.md

-# Home Assistant
+# Home Assistant Config by Bishma

 ![Universal remote phone view](screenshots/mobile_media.png)

-I have been work to automate my home as much as my 50 year old wiring allows.
+I have been working to automate my home as much as my 50 year old wiring allows.
 I aim to accomplish all my automations with a RaspPi, no other hubs apart from the usb z-wave stick.
-This has been a slow evolutionary config.
+This has been a slowly evolving config.

 # Features

-* Meant for default lovelace.
+* I've gone to default Lovelace.
   * My legacy config is still in place but far less capable.
 * Fully managed for all my sensors and devices.
 No auto discovery.
 * Universal remote for my media center.